Algorithmology/list-processing-tools-starter/README.md

 As you work to build and evaluate this system in a team-based fashion, please keep in mind the following considerations and tasks:

+- Organize your class, which comprises the team for this algorithm all-hands project, into sub-teams organized around completing the following task:
+    - **Infrastructure**:
 - Meet in your assigned groups to discuss how your team is going to design, implement, test, and evaluate your benchmarking framework.
 Make sure that you give your benchmarking framework a descriptive name that reflects its purpose.